-I’ve owned my totally not a shotgun, pump action, 12 gauge Tac 14 for a year now, and in that short period of time, it’s become a favorite of mine.
+I’ve owned my pump action, 12 gauge Tac 14 for a year now, and in that short period of time, it has become a favorite of mine.
 Being built on a Remington 870 means I have tons of choices for upgrading and modernizing the platform.

-One golden rule about customizing this gun is simple, and the result must be over 26 inches overall.
+One golden rule about customizing this gun is simple: the end result must be over 26 inches overall.
 My custom Tac 14 is well over 26 inches OAL and is now easier to shoot faster, straighter, and over long distances.
 It also looks much cooler.

 The first thing you likely notice is that this custom Tac 14 is now wearing a brace instead of a bird’s head grip.
 The bird’s head grip is excellent, but it does have its own set of limitations.
 The addition of a brace makes the gun much easier to handle.

 To start this custom gun I needed an AR buffer tube adapter, and Ergo’s 870 adapters came to the rescue.
 This simple piece replaced my Raptor grip and provided me a point of contact for both a AR-15 grip and buffer tube thread.

 My brace of choice is the Tailhook Mod 2 from Gear Head Works.
 This brace is made from hard polymer and makes handling the hard recoiling Tac 14 much more comfortable.
 It grants the user a third point of contact and helps balance the gun for rapid follow up shots.